 - Frequently Asked Questions

-In many ways air purifiers can be thought of as the residential and office equivalent of air scrubbers.
-They are more attractive, aren’t nearly as disruptive, and most importantly are far quieter than their commercial counterparts.
+In many ways air purifiers can be thought of as the residential and office equivalent of air scrubbers which are most often used for commercial use.
+In contrast, these units are more attractive, aren’t nearly as disruptive, and most importantly are far quieter than their commercial counterparts.

 How do Air Purifiers Work?